kevin61225/hw-backend-api-design/README.md

 ## Scenario

-You are now an employee of the company, and currently we use Amazon Web Service  to hold our systems.
-As a senior backend engineer, your first mission is to design and implement a new flow for one of our daily data processes since the current one takes a long time to finish.
+You are now an employee of the companys, as a senior backend engineer, your first mission is to design and implement a new flow for one of our daily data processes since the current one takes a long time to finish.

-New raw data will be restored in the `S3` bucket `everyday at 4 A.M`. in `.xlsx` format, each file contains at least `500,000` records and there will be at least `1000` files in one day.
+New raw data will be restored in a storage space `everyday at 4 A.M`. in `.csv` format, each file contains at least `500,000` records and there will be at least `1000` files in one day.

 Your goal is to `design the ETL process` with these data and retrieve the processed data via `API service` eventually.

 ## Prerequisite

-* You can only use cloud services to design your architecture, e.g. `Amazon Web Service`, `Microsoft Azure`, `Google Cloud Platform`.

 * File name of raw data > `{aws-account}-{yyyy-MM-dd}-raw.xlsx`
   * e.g. `987654321-2021-01-02-raw.xlsx`.